-Religious non-conformity has a long history in Nonington, dating back to Edward Boys of Fredville, a “Marian Exiles” in 1557 and 1558 .
-In 1676 the parish was recorded as having nine non-Conformists consisting of: two Anabaptists, two Browns, three Quakers, and two Independents.
+Religious non-conformity has a long history in Nonington Dating back to the 17th century.
+In 1676 the parish was recorded as having nine non-Conformists consisting of: two Anabaptists [a radical Protestant movement founded in the early to mid 16th century which advocated the baptism and church membership of adult believers only, nonresistance, and the separation of church and state], two Browns, three Quakers, and two Independents.

-In 1804 the present Baptist Church was built at Eythorne and Nonington Baptists regularly worked there to worship on Sundays using what is still know as “Baptist’s Walk” between Frogham and Barfreston.
+In 1804 the main Baptist Church was built at Eythorne and Nonington Baptists regularly walked there to worship on Sundays and for a part of their journey used what is still know as “Baptist’s Walk” between Frogham and Barfreston.
 In the 1870’s those in need of a lift to the church were collected at the corner of Fredville Park by James Dilnot, the Nonington miller, in “The Ark”, the name given to his miller’s van because of the shape of it’s roof.

 Soon after the chapel opened a Sunday School was started by Mr. Binks, the manager at nearby Snowdown Colliery, and some of the early members can be seen in the picture in the slide show above.

 Over the years the Sunday School played an important part in village life.
-In the late 1950’s and 1960’s many people of my age will remember the annual chapel outing by coach to Broadstairs was keenly looked forward to by Sunday School members, family and friends, as was the “Sausage Sizzle” held in early autumn every year in the nearby “Ruins” where sausages were fried and tea was brewed over an open fire to provide the sustenance needed to play hide and seek and other out-door games which would probably now be banned under “Health and Safety” regulations.
+In the late 1950’s and 1960’s many people of my age will remember the annual chapel outing by coach to Broadstairs was keenly looked forward to by Sunday School members, family and friends, as was the “Sausage Sizzle” held in early autumn every year in the nearby “Ruins”, the local name for the open area in Beauchamps around the remains of the old Beauchamps manor house, where sausages were fried and tea was brewed over an open fire to provide the sustenance needed to play hide and seek and other out-door games which would probably now be banned under “Health and Safety” regulations.
 Both these and other events were organised by Mr. Alan Onions and his wife, Helen, the daughter of Mr. Tom Clayson, who was the chapel’s superintendent from 1934 to 1976 as well as being the village post-master for many years.
 Mr. and Mrs. Onions took over from Mr. Clayson as superintendent in 1976.

-The Baptist Chapel now hold joint services with the Anglican St. Mary’s Church, Nonington, but the building looks little changed from when it was opened just over a century ago.
+The Baptist Chapel now hold joint services with the Anglican St. Mary’s Church, Nonington, but the building looks little changed from when it was opened in 1911.